Multivariate Generalized Hermite Subdivision Schemes: Existence and Examples of Generalized Hermite Subdivision Schemes

 The above two families of generalized Hermite masks show that the interpolation conditions in \eqref{interpolation} and \eqref{int:mask} are much stronger than the linear-phase moment conditions for the polynomial-interpolation condition in \cref{thm:lpm}.
 If we give up the polynomial-interpolation property, then we can achieve better smoothness even with shorter support.
-We find that all symmetric generalized Hermite mask $a\in \lrs{0}{2}{2}$ of type $\ind$ with $\fs(a)=[-2,2]$ and $\sr(a)\ge 8$ are given by { {\be \ee }} where $t\in \R$ and $a$ has order $8$ sum rules with a matching filter $\vgu_a\in \lrs{0}{1}{r}$ satisfying
+We find that all symmetric generalized Hermite mask $a\in \lrs{0}{2}{2}$ of type $\ind$ with $\fs(a)=[-2,2]$ and $\sr(a)\ge 8$ are given by